 "Nuh...Dean, get off..."

-Sam pushed weakly, tugging himself free and it felt like ripping a bandaid and the scab.
+Sam pushed weakly, tugging himself free and it felt like ripping off a band aid and the scab.

 "Sam, just take a minute.
 You've got God knows what damage done on the inside-"

-Sam tipped his head back, straining his chest and he breathed out on the strums of pain.
+Sam tipped his head back, eyes squeezed shut, straining his chest and he breathed out on the strums of pain.
 His chest felt beaten, hot, like he'd broken everything in it and it would never work again.
-The bruising was spreading, taking over the handprint and getting darker from the centre out.
+The bruising felt like it was spreading, taking over the handprint and seeming to be getting darker from the centre out.

 The driver side opened and the car rocked, Dean sitting for a moment staring ahead.